-The process for completing a deed in lieu of foreclosure is going to vary somewhat depending on who your loan servicer (the company that handles the account on behalf of the owner of the loan) is and who the lender (or the current owner of your loan) is.
+The process for completing a deed in lieu of foreclosure will vary somewhat depending on who your loan servicer (the company that handles the account on behalf of the owner of the loan) is and who the lender (or the current owner of your loan) is.
 In some cases, there are specific programs and guidelines in place designed to streamline the process of a deed in lieu of foreclosure.
-In any case, the key is that both the homeowner and the owner of the loan agree that a deed in lieu of foreclosure is the best option and that they work out an agreement together that the homeowner enters into on a voluntary basis.

 (See Steps to Complete a Deed in Lieu of Foreclosure for a more detailed analysis.)